aLoneWitness/impulse/README.md

 ### Running release builds (on a server)
 * Ensure mysqloov9 is installed on the server
 * Create your database and database user
-* Navigate to data/impulse/database.json (make these files or folders if they don't exist)
+* Navigate to data/impulse/config.yml (make these files or folders if they don't exist)
-* Enter the JSON data below into database.json and configure it for your database
+* Enter the YAML data below into config.yml and configure it for your database
 * WARNING: Never use localhost instead use 127.0.0.1
 * WARNING: SQL strict mode MUST BE DISABLED
 ```
-{
-	"ip": "127.0.0.1",
-	"username": "impulsehl2rp",
-	"password": "dsdsds",
-	"database": "impulsehl2rp",
-	"port": 3306.0
-}
+db:
+  ip: "IP HERE"
+  username: "username"
+  password: "pass123"
+  database: "dbname"
+  port: 3306
 ```

 ## Required plugins